January 29—February 24, 2019

 “I’d never seen a piece that speaks to issues facing Canada’s Indigenous peoples as effectively and beautifully as Bears does.” —JERRY SADDLEBACK, CREE ELDER AND DEAN OF CULTURAL STUDIES AT MASKWACÎS COLLEGE

 I want to showcase the work of one of our country’s outstanding Indigenous theatre companies.
 This story is so theatrically bold with its chorus of female dancers. —MS

-AN ALBERTA ABORIGINAL PERFORMING ARTS (EDMONTON) AND PUNCTUATE!
-THEATRE (CALGARY) PRODUCTION
+AN ALBERTA ABORIGINAL PERFORMING ARTS AND PUNCTUATE!
+THEATRE (EDMONTON) PRODUCTION